TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/BoxSweepSys.md

 <br /> Figure 1: Box Sweep Block Diagram
 <br />
 <br />
 The Box Sweep Mechanism acts as the method of obtaining and moving the large boxes on the gameboard to their destination to receive additional points in the competition.
-Once the Start Sensor sends the signal to the main controller to begin the run, the main controller will pass this signal to the Box Sweep Subsystem to lower the sweep, the sweep will gather the large boxes while the robot moves forward, but once the navigation system detects that the robot will be making a turn a signal will be sent to the Box Sweep Subsystem to raise the sweep while traversing the corner to deposit the boxes at their destination in the first corner of the gameboard.
+Once the Start Sensor sends the signal to the main controller to begin the run, the main controller will pass this signal to the Box Sweep Subsystem to extend the sweep, the sweep will gather the large boxes while the robot moves forward, but once the navigation system detects that the robot will be making a turn a signal will be sent to the Box Sweep Subsystem to retract the sweep while traversing the corner to deposit the boxes at their destination in the first corner of the gameboard.

 ## Constraints of Subsystem
 | Constraint no. | Description | Origin|